-The Victorian Government is implementing Respectful Relationships across Victorian schools and early childhood services through:
+We are implementing Respectful Relationships across Victorian schools and early childhood services through:

-- A professional development program for early childhood educators
+- a professional development program for early childhood educators

-- A regional Respectful Relationships workforce to support schools and early childhood education settings to implement respectful relationships education and strengthen referral and response to family violence.
+- a regional Respectful Relationships workforce to support schools and early childhood education settings to implement respectful relationships education and strengthen referral and response to family violence.